-6.1 This is a key measure in that it measures the underlying need for an authority to borrow for capital purposes.
+- 6.1 This is a key measure in that it measures the underlying need for an authority to borrow for capital purposes.
 However it may not be prudent from a Treasury Management point of view to actually borrow from an external source such as the Public Works Loans Board.
-This is especially the case when investment rates are lower than long term borrowing rates, in this instance it would be more economic and efficient to utilise the Council's investments instead ( commonly known as internal borrowing ).
+This is especially the case when investment rates are lower than long term borrowing rates, in this instance it would be more economic and efficient to utilise the Council's investments instead (commonly known as internal borrowing) until borrowing interest rates are such that it then becomes economic to replenish the cash backing the internal borrowing.
 Either external or internal borrowing creates a cost to the Council in terms of having to pay interest on and provide for repayment of external loans or lost investment interest.
-The capital financing requirement provides the starting point for calculating this cost and the results feed into the ratio of financing costs to net revenue stream indicator and also the incremental impact on the council tax / housing rents indicator.

-6.2 The estimated capital financing requirements (CFR) at the end of each of the next three years are as follows and are based on the Council's capital programmes as outlined in paragraph 5.2 above:-
+The capital financing requirement provides the starting point for calculating this cost and the results feed into the ratio of financing costs to net revenue stream indicator and also the incremental impact on the council tax / housing rents indicator. - 6.2 The estimated capital financing requirements (CFR) at the end of 2011/12 and each of the next three years are as follows and are based on the Council's capital programmes as outlined in paragraph 5.2 above and include both the HRA Self Financing debt settlement itself and the effects of the debt repayment strategy contained within the latest version of the HRA Self Financing Business Plan.
+Should that debt repayment strategy change in the final version of the Business Plan it will be necessary to revise this indicator early in 2012/13.

-Year General Fund HRA Overall
+Year General Fund HRA Overall 2011/12 Revised -£1,326,896 £139,629,796 £138,302,900 2012/13 -£1,326,896 £136,893,160 £135,566,264 2013/14 -£1,326,896 £134,156,524 £132,829,628 2014/15 -£1,326,896 £131,419,888 £130,092,992 For Information For Information :-

+2010/11 Actual -£1,326,896 -£370,204 -£1,697,100

 2011/12 -£1,326,896 -£370,204 -£1,697,100

-2012/13 -£1,326,896 -£370,204 -£1,697,100

-2013/14 -£1,326,896 -£370,204 -£1,697,100

-For Information :-

-2009/10 Actual -£1,326,896 -£370,204 -£1,697,100

-2010/11 Estimate -£1,326,896 -£370,204 -£1,697,100
+Estimate

-- 6.3 It is possible to have a negative capital financing requirement as shown in the table above.
-In the case of the General Fund essentially this is because the Council still had capital receipts set aside to repay debt at 31st March 2004 which it no longer needed as the Council had gone debt free by this date and it has not needed to borrow to fund subsequent capital programmes.
-Currently the Council may have to borrow to finance part of its General Fund capital programme but this will be on a short term basis and will be repaid out of capital receipts and is therefore discounted from the CFR calculation which is why the CFR is the same figure for all three years.
-With regard to the HRA the negativity occurs because a) the starting point for the calculation is the closing Item 8 Credit Ceiling at 31st March 2004 which was negative and b) the current and future capital programmes are fully resourced from revenue (Major Repairs Allowance and Housing Repairs Account ) and capital receipts thus there is no underlying need to borrow for a capital purpose. - 6.4 Because of variations in the capital programmes there will be a need to monitor this indicator in year to ensure that the in year limit is not breached by slippage from the previous year or expenditure brought forward from the following year.
-This is unlikely but will be kept under review by Finance. - 6.5 At some point in 2011/12, the extent of the borrowing likely to be undertaken by the Council as part of the Housing self financing regime will become clear and at that point it will be necessary to amend this indicator to reflect this.
+- 6.3 It is possible to have a General Fund negative capital financing requirement as shown in the table above.
+Essentially this is because the Council still had capital receipts set aside to repay debt at 31st March 2004 which it no longer needed as the Council had gone debt free by this date and it has not needed to borrow to fund subsequent capital programmes nor does the current five year capital programme require any prudential borrowing.
+With regard to the HRA the 2011/12 revised capital financing requirements reflects the HRA Self Financing debt settlement due on the 28th March.
+The figure is slightly below the £140m referred to in 1.5 above due to the £0.370m negative capital financing requirement at the commencement of 2011/12. - 6.4 Because of variations in the capital programmes there will be a need to monitor this indicator in year to ensure that the in year limit is not breached by slippage from the previous year or expenditure brought forward from the following year.
+This is unlikely but will be kept under review by Finance.